 Good morning Yogis!
-We are restarting our cycle through the Yoga Sutras.
+We are restarting our cycle of daily practices inspired by the 8 Limbs of Yoga.
 Our last few cycles we took one day for all five of each of the Yamas and Niyamas, but this time we will take one day for these Limbs of Yoga.
-Since we are starting an Asana Challenge, we are featuring a new Asana that represents each of the Yoga Sutras!
+Since we are starting an Asana Challenge, we are featuring a new Asana that represents each of the Limbs of Yoga!
 Salabhasana (sa-la-BAH-sa-nuh) or Locust Pose is my choice to represent the Yamas, or Interpersonal Ethics – this Limb of Yoga covers how we should interact with the world, and in Locust we are opening our bodies outwards.
 There are two versions of this pose that I enjoy practicing, and we will cover both variations.

 Bonus Daily Asana Challenge